svo80/vti_search/README.md

 *VTISearch* is a small utility for running a VirusTotal Intelligence search query.
 A query can include powerful search modifiers (listed in the [documentation](https://support.virustotal.com/hc/en-us/articles/360001385897-File-search-modifiers)) that permit efficient threat research and hunting operations.

 The program leverages v3 of the VirusTotal API.
-Please note that for some features (including Intelligence Search), you need a private API key.
+Please note that for Intelligence Search (and most other features of the program), you need a *private* API key, i.e., access to VirusTotal Enterprise.
 The API key is requested upon the first start and saved to the keyring of the system for security reasons.

 By default, *VTISearch* retrieves information about the first 20 samples that are associated with the search query.
 However, results for up to 300 samples can be requested as well with the help of the `-l` (`--limit`) parameter.